Benchmarks

 Pilot benchmark plan

-Start with a narrow operator cohort, not broad claims.
+Start with a narrow restaurant cohort, not broad claims.

 - Clearly defined concept buckets